“Tell me, what is it you plan to do with your one wild and precious life?”

-Over the last thirty years, I have had the privilege of witnessing the healing journeys of many people who have been re-discovering their inner strength and resilience.
+Over the last thirty-five years, I have had the privilege of witnessing the healing journeys of many people who have been re-discovering their inner strength and resilience.
 In addition to my private counselling practice, I have worked as a Counsellor for the Victoria Women’s Transition House, the Victoria Family Violence Project and the Victoria Sexual Assault Centre.
 I also developed a counselling service designed for women who use violence in their intimate relationships.

 My private counselling practice focuses on helping people heal from the effects of relational trauma and PTSD.
 I specialize in helping people whose trauma occurred because of historical and recent sexualized violence, intimate relationship abuse (including same sex abuse and women’s use of violence) as well as helping people heal from family of origin issues and dynamics.

 I also support people who are struggling with and/or exploring sexual issues, sexuality and sexual orientation, gender diversity and expressions, self- esteem, and boundaries within relationships.
 I enjoy my work with trans-identified, gender diverse and gender creative adults and children and parents of transgender and gender creative children.

 • Hormone Readiness Assessments for the transgender and gender creative community.

 Through my private practice, I provide individual and group clinical supervision and consultation for Counsellors and students enrolled in counselling programs.

 I am a member in good standing and registered with:

 B.C.
 Association of Clinical Counsellors (BCACC)